![]() |

 - Cost-driven: Onshore is preferable for affordable, quick production.

-- Sustainability-focused: Offshore is better for long-term sustainability where green tech is applied.
+- Sustainability-focused: Offshore is better for long-term sustainability, where green tech is applied.

 - Risk management: Prioritize safety and environmental measures for both methods.